Changing the shape of medical research and practice

 No. You may purchase Organovo’s common stock through a registered brokerage or stock purchase service provider of your choice.

-Approximately 77 million shares of common stock are issued and outstanding.
+Approximately 78 million shares of common stock are issued and outstanding.
 Organovo has not issued any shares of preferred stock.
-There are approximately 89 million fully diluted shares, including approximately 2 million warrants and 11 million shares reserved under our 2008 and 2012 incentive compensation plans, combined.
-Of the 11M shares reserved under our incentive compensation plans, about 5M shares have been awarded already, leaving 6M shares for future awards (which includes the 5M shares approved by shareholders at our 2013 Annual Meeting of Shareholders, which we subsequently registered with the SEC on a Form S8 in November 2013).
+There are approximately 90 million fully diluted shares, including approximately 1 million warrants and 10 million shares reserved under our 2008 and 2012 incentive compensation plans, combined.
+Of the 10M shares reserved under our incentive compensation plans, about 6M shares have been awarded already, leaving 4M shares for future awards.

 We report earnings (Form 10-Q or Form 10-K) on or before the dates required by the SEC, which for non-accelerated filers is 45 days following the end of a quarter and 75 days following the end of a fiscal year.
 Our fiscal year ends March 31st.
 For periods beginning April 1, 2014, we will be classified as an accelerated filer and our filing requirements will accelerate to 40 days and 70 days for the quarter and annual filings, respectively.To stay informed about our SEC filings and press releases, please sign up for investor email alerts.